codermdshakil/food-house/README.md

 - This website I'am emplement `firebase authentication` to control user authentication.
 - This website I'm use `Helmet` to show current page name in Title.
 - This website I'm use `Fontawsome icons` for website professtional look.
+- use `toastify` to notification , like user login succesfully , added new item etc.
 - In this website I'm use `Swiperjs` library to slide animation.
 - To make this website I'm used these technologies `HTML5`, `CSS3`, `React`, `JavaScript`, react bootsrap used to make this website responsive and looks good, `react router` used to easy nevigate routes, `react firebase hooks` used to doing authentication and It's Developer friendly It's make Developer life Easy.